 Kuma’s Corner is already renowned for serving some of the finest burgers in America.
 But the restaurant has won even more of our respect for serving fries that are essentially perfect.
 They’re salty, crispy, and make for one heck of a winning combo when paired with one of those spectacular burgers.

 Best Fish and Chips: BIG & little’s, Chicago

-This BYOB, cash-only hotspot may have risen to fame after an appearance on Diners, Drive-Ins, and Dives, but don’t hold that against it: Just about everything on its expansive and creative menu, including po’boys, seafood tacos, burgers, fries (topped with foie gras, naturally), and soft-shell crabs when in season, is insanely good.
+The BYOB, cash-only BIG & little’s may have risen to fame after an appearance on Diners, Drive-Ins, and Dives, but don’t hold that against it: Just about everything on its expansive and creative menu, including po’boys, seafood tacos, burgers, fries (topped with foie gras, naturally), and soft-shell crabs when in season, is insanely good.
 Their fish and chips comes with one of the biggest pieces of fried cod we’ve ever seen, lightly battered and fried to a deep golden brown and served atop a pile of fries that doesn’t have a soggy one in the bunch (seriously, the fries here are awesome).

-Best Fried Chicken: Harold's Chicken Shack, Chicago
+Best Fried Chicken: Harold's Chicken Shack (Chicago)